markstock/GenUtahSky/README.md

     cd GenUtahSky
     make

-To use the system in a Radiance scene, add the following to a `.rad` file:
+To use the system in a Radiance scene, simply copy all of the files in this directory into the directory containing your scene, and add a command like the following to one of your `.rad` files:

+    !genutahsky 6 23 19 -t 5.0 -a 45 -o 105

+This will generate the proper materials for a sky at 45N 105W, on June 23 at 7pm local time, with a turbidity of 5 (2 represents very clear air, 10 is hazy).

 ### Copyrights and licensing